Wednesday 12 October 2011

 Me (grimacing horribly) "Eight!"

 Meanwhile David was shooting me knowing looks because he knew what I was referring to but the teachers didn't!
-This in joke between us was my secret way of letting him know that these results don't reflect his true ability.
+This in joke between us was my secret way of letting him know that I know that these results don't reflect his true ability.
 David does have a lot of work to do; he and I need to consider what will be the best way to get him into his dream career of Science.

 Then when I got home I spent the whole evening helping Ally with his Personal Statement for his university applications.
 There was a lot of shouting and arguing, but we were both quite pleased with the end product.
 A little more refining and it will be finished.